-- 2.4.
-Customers can ask for a representative to deal with a complaint on their behalf if they give us permission to discuss the complaint with this person2.
-We will handle complaints made by a third party in line with this policy3. - 2.5.
-We define a complaint as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting a resident or group of residents.' - 2.6.
+2.4.
+Customers can ask for a representative to deal with a complaint on their behalf if they give us permission to discuss the complaint with this person.
+We will handle complaints made by a third party in line with this policy.

+2.5.
+We define a complaint as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting a resident or group of residents.'

+2.6.
 There are times when this policy does not apply and when we will not consider opening a complaint.
 Where a matter is not within the remit of this policy, we will provide an explanation setting out the reasons why and we will provide details of how to refer the matter to the Housing Ombudsman Service (HOS).
-If appropriate, we will direct the customer to a more suitable alternative process or organisation. - 2.7.
+If appropriate, we will direct the customer to a more suitable alternative process or organisation.

+2.7.
 Each complaint will be considered on its own merits, and discretion will be applied when considering exclusions.
-A customer should not be taken through a two-stage process about the same matter on more than one occasion. - 2.8.
-Examples of where we may not investigate as a complaint include: - matters that have been previously considered under the complaints policy - when legal proceedings have begun as defined as details of the claim, such as a Claim Form or Particulars of Claim, having been filed at court - when the issue giving rise to the complaint occurred over 12 months ago - when the complainant is anonymous, unless there is sufficient documentary evidence to substantiate the complaint - complaints regarding lettings and allocations, which will be dealt with under the Lettings and Allocations Policy - complaints connected to insurance claims, which will be dealt with in line with the Insurance Policy, including dissatisfaction with insurance claim outcomes - complaints from people who aren't customers of believe housing (unless they are receiving a service from us), which will be considered on their own merits, advice will be provided, where possible - complaints about customers displaying antisocial behaviour, which will be dealt with under the Antisocial Behaviour Policy. - 2.9.
-All customers will be treated with dignity and respect.
-Household vulnerabilities, reasonable adjustments and communication preferences will be always considered.
+A customer should not be taken through a two-stage process about the same matter on more than one occasion.

+2.8.
+Examples of where we may not investigate as a complaint include:

+- matters that have been previously considered under the complaints policy - when legal proceedings have begun as defined as details of the claim, such as a Claim Form or Particulars of Claim, having been filed at court - when the issue giving rise to the complaint occurred over 12 months ago - when the complainant is anonymous, unless there is sufficient documentary evidence to substantiate the complaint - complaints regarding lettings and allocations, which will be dealt with under the Lettings and Allocations Policy - complaints connected to insurance claims, which will be dealt with in line with the Insurance Policy, including dissatisfaction with insurance claim outcomes - complaints from people who aren't customers of believe housing (unless they are receiving a service from us), which will be considered on their own merits, advice will be provided, where possible believehousing.co.uk

-2 Examples include a family member, friend, carer, or mental health advocate.
+&lt;sup>2 Examples include a family member, friend, carer, or mental health advocate.

-3 Complaints received through a Member of Parliament or local Councillor will be dealt with in accordance with this policy.
+&lt;sup>3 Complaints received through a Member of Parliament or local Councillor will be dealt with in accordance with this policy.